 Payment providers assigning one address per end user

 OR (EEA/Turkey): Travel Rule hold — deposit frozen (status 27 or 28).
 If the Travel Rule API is enabled, submit originator data via API to unfreeze; otherwise manual action at whitebit.com is required.
-See Travel Rule section below.
+See Travel Rule below.

 The deposit/withdraw history endpoint returns numeric status codes.
 The following table maps each code to the meaning and the corresponding webhook event.